Did you know that in the next hundred years the Earth will be around 6 degrees hotter than it is now?

-You can see from the graph below that the CO2 levels clearly go up and down but, since the industrial revolution, the they have rocketed to a much higher level than ever before.
-The green line (at 350ppm) shows what many scientists think is a safer level of CO2.
+We can see from the graph below that the CO2 levels clearly go up and down but, since the Industrial Revolution, they have rocketed to a much higher level than ever before.
+The green line (at 350 ppm) shows what many scientists think is a safer level of CO2.

 The cutting down of trees and rainforests is also increasing the CO2 and water vapour levels as the plants that would absorb them are being destroyed.

-Natural animal waste will let off methane and the increasing human population means increased farming, leading to an increase in animals/animal waste.
+Natural animal waste will release methane, and the increasing human population means increased farming, leading to an increase in animals/animal waste.

 So what could happen?

-If the Earth's temperature rises this could lead to:
+If the Earth's temperature continues to rise this could lead to: